 Your plan should also include a process for validating responses.
 But you don’t need to conduct lengthy and costly on-site assessments of each vendor.

-Instead, use a tool like BitSight Security Ratings to verify your suppliers’ security performance.
-Security ratings provide an objective, data-driven representation of your vendors’ security postures.
-For example, the BitSight platform can identify if a vendor’s IT infrastructure has known security vulnerabilities, compromised systems, or fails to adhere to industry best practices.
-The higher the rating, the better the security posture.
+Instead, use a tool like Bitsight to verify your suppliers’ security performance.
+Bitsight can provide an objective, data-driven representation of your vendors’ security postures.
+For example, Bitsight can identify if a vendor’s IT infrastructure has known security vulnerabilities, compromised systems, or fails to adhere to industry best practices.

 While cyber security risk assessments and questionnaires are among the most powerful tools for assessing your vendors’ security postures, traditionally, they have only captured a snapshot of risk.
 In between assessments, vulnerabilities can emerge without your knowledge and put your organization at risk.